YongqiDong/YongqiDong.github.io/_pages/about.md

 Miscellany
 ======
-Inspired by [Vivian Kong (江旻憓)](https://en.wikipedia.org/wiki/Vivian_Kong) and [her style](https://www.instagram.com/reel/CdSILC1Iadt/), I follow a mostly vegetarian lifestyle (especially when cooking by myself) and embrace minimalism.
+Inspired by [Vivian Kong (江旻憓)](https://en.wikipedia.org/wiki/Vivian_Kong) and [her style](https://www.instagram.com/reel/CdSILC1Iadt/), I follow a mostly vegetarian & sustainable lifestyle (especially when cooking by myself) alongside a minimalist mindset.
 I enjoy practicing Tai Chi, meditation, reading, and traveling in nature. <br/>
 I view travelling, reading, and meditation all as pathways to explore the world, both externally and internally, and they spark inspiration for my research. <br/>

 ***Quotes***:<br/>